Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 where we used the following definitions:

 and

 and finally we introduced the notation $\Delta C_s(\vec p,\vec p\,'):=C_s(\vec{p}\,^{2})-C_s(\vec{p}\,^{\prime\,{2}})$.
 There is an important difference with the previous Ward identity.
-While the boundary graph of any connected $2$ point graph is the elementary melon, denoted as $\gamma_1$ in the Section \eqref{Pseudomelonic}; the boundaries of connected $4$-point graphs can be melonics or pseudo-melonics.
+While the boundary graph of any connected two-point graph is the elementary melon, denoted as $\gamma_1$ in the Section \eqref{Pseudomelonic}; the boundaries of connected four-point graphs can be melonics or pseudo-melonics.
 In both sides of the equation \eqref{sixward}, we then have to identify the contributions having the same boundary graphs; exactly like for the flow equations in the previous section, equation \eqref{Wett4} for instance.
 Moreover, the intertwining sector has to be taken into account in the computation of the pseudo-melonic contribution.
-Once again, picturing only the boundary structure of the effective vertices, the left hand side of the equation \eqref{sixward} write as:
+Once again, picturing only the boundary structure of the effective vertices, the left-hand side of the equation \eqref{sixward} is written as:

 and it is not hard to select, among these contractions, the LO ones, having respectively melonic or pseudo-melonic boundaries.
 For instance, the first one in the upper line has quartic melonic boundary, while the second ones have pseudo-melonic boundaries.
 We then have to split the series of allowed contractions as: